commerceblock/mercurylayer/docs/atomic_transfer.md

 All participants call `/transfer/unlock` within the `batch-time` then `/transfer/receiver` can be performed for all coins.

 Any participant doesn't call `/transfer/unlock` within the `batch-time` then no-one can call `/transfer/receiver` but each owner can call `/transfer/sender` again to recover the coin.

+## Lightning Latch transfer

+A latch transfer enables a statecoin to be transferred on condition of the sucessful payment of a Lightning network invoice.
+This is a protocol that enforces atomicity of the statecoin transfer and lightning payment - it can be used for the sale of a statecoin UTXO for an arbtrary amount of bitcoin in a private and non-custodial way without counterparty risk.

+The latch transfer protocol uses the method of *Hodl invoices* where funds are locked until the payment hash pre-image is revealed.
+A hodl ivoice can be resolved in one of two ways:

+1. The payment is completes when the recipient releases the preimage (to the payment route).
+2. The payment is canceled if the recipient does not release the preimage and the invoice expires.

+Using this mechanism, a lightning network payment can be made but only completed if some condition is met - specifically if a specified statecoin transfer is made and verified.
+In this case the statechain entity (i.e. the mercury server) can both generate and release the payment hash pre-image on successful completion of the statecoin transfer.

+### Protocol

+The statecoin DB table will have 4 additional columns: `batch_id` (string), `batch-time` (integer), `pre-image` (string), `locked_1` (boolen) and `locked_2` (boolen).
+By default `batch_id`, `batch-time` are null and `locked` is `false`.
+The server is configured with `batch-timeout` parameter in seconds (in practice this will be some number of minutes).

+The transfer will then proceed as follows:

+1. There are two parties: party 1 has a statecoin they want to sell and party 2 wants to receivie it and pay an agreed price via LN.
+2. Party 1 generates a `batch_id` (this is just a random UUID) and shares with party 2.
+3. Party 1 calls `/transfer/paymenthash` with the `batch_id` and authenticated `statechain_id` for the coin.
+The server generates a secret `preimage` and stores it in the statecoin table with a new row and `batch-time` set as current time and `locked_1` to `true` and `locked_2` to `true`, and returns the `paymenthash` to Party 1.
+4. Party 2 generates a `sc` addresses that they want the UTXO sent to.
+This is sent to Party 1.
+5. Party 1 generates an invoice with the `paymenthash` and sends to Party 2.
+6. Party 1 performs `/transfer/sender {statechain_id, batch_id, auth_sig, new_user_auth_key}` with the `batch_id` paying to the other party `new_user_auth_key` and then create and upload the transfer message.
+7. Party 2 makes the LN payment for the invoice, but cannot complete as they don't know the pre-image.
+8. Party 1 verifies the payment and calls `/transfer/unlock` with `statechain_id` and signed with their `auth_key`.
+If time is within `batch-time` + `batch-timeout` this sets the `locked_1` value to `false`.
+9. Party 2 verifies the transfer message and calls `/transfer/unlock` with `statechain_id` and signed with their `new_user_auth_key`.
+If time is within `batch-time` + `batch-timeout` this sets the `locked_2` value to `false`.
+10. Party 1 then calls `/transfer/preimage` with `statechain_id` and signed with their `new_user_auth_key`.
+If `locked_1` and `locked_2` and both false, then the `preimage` is returned and the LN payment can be completed.
+11. Party 2 completes `/transfer/receiver`.
+If `locked_1` and `locked_2` and both false then the keyupdate is completed.

+If both of the `/transfer/unlock` operations are not completed within the `batch-timeout` then both: 1. the LN invoice will timeout and cancel and 2.
+Party 1 performs another `/transfer/sender` and `/transfer/receiver` operation returning control of the coin.

+The outcomes of this protocol:

+All participants call `/transfer/unlock` within the `batch-time` then `/transfer/receiver` can be performed and the pre-image revealed.

+Any participant doesn't call `/transfer/unlock` within the `batch-time` then no-one can call `/transfer/receiver` but party 1 can call `/transfer/sender` again to recover the coin, and the LN payment will fail.